 2. Successfully Complete a Reputable Phlebotomy Technician Training Program

-HarperRand specializes in administering allied healthcare training programs for public institutions in Texas.
-All programs offered through HarperRand partners include didactic training including learning medical terminology, anatomy, or running diagnostic tests.
+CALRegional specializes in administering allied healthcare training programs for public institutions in Texas.
+All programs offered through CALRegional partners include didactic training, including learning medical terminology and anatomy or running diagnostic tests.

 Our program includes: